 Continue along the trail, up a hill and through a gate.
-You'll walk past the back of the Causeway Hotel (on your right) and then end up on the Giant's Causeway Visitor Centre roof.
+You'll walk past the back of the Causeway Hotel (on your right) and then end up on the Giant's Causeway visitor centre roof.
 Continue past the top of the steps and take a slight left.
 You'll see a large viewfinder map on a wooden plinth.
-Continue past this and head up a steep hill to '2' on your map - Weir Snout.
+Continue past this and head up a steep hill to '2' on your map.
+This is Weir Snout.

 Continue along the path, going straight.
 You'll arrive at the Shepherd's Steps leading down to the Blue Trail and Red Trail.
 Avoid the temptation to go down the steps if you want to stay on course.
 Continue along the clifftop path.